Chantichalla/depwarden/README.md

 - `requirements.txt` (including `-r` recursive includes)
 - `setup.cfg`

-## Keeps your stress levels low by avoiding frustating over dependency mess
+## Keeps your stress levels low by avoiding frustating over dependency mess .
+This is just a tool made in less amount of time for a good impact .

 ## License